Phileosopher/commonplace/mind-creativity.md

 - [Teachers](education.md) must follow the [logic](logic.md) of their curriculum.

 The only way a creator can be sure they're communicating [quality](values-quality.md) is to receive it themselves as the consumer of the creation, a bit like looking in a mirror.
 Since it takes so much time, most people don't do it.

+APPLICATION: Many creators won't include themselves as the target audience.
+By doing so, they usually think of themselves as [better than](morality-evil.md) their audience, and their work will suffer in the process.

 ## How we create